 With an unbalanced turn the ball can sit either to the high or to the low wing.
 Towards the high wing is called skidding and towards the low wing slipping.
 Pilots not using rudder correctly will cause these indications on the ball and the nose of the aircraft will also move from left to right during aileron input.

-In short: you have to move the controls in the same direction, the amount depends on what is required of the aircraft (bank angle and rate of turn) and required airspeed at the moment.
+In short: you have to move the aileron and rudder controls in the same direction, the amount needed depends on what is required of the aircraft (bank angle and rate of turn) and the actual airspeed at the moment.

 Drag / Turbulence

 Most low wing aircraft have the fuel tanks in the wings, during unbalanced flight the fuel will do the same thing as the coordination ball: seek the resultant of the centrifugal force and weight and thus fuel sloshes around in the tank.
-Sometimes this can lead to fuel spills through the tankvents (DynAero MCR-01) or even air entering the fuel lines when fuel levels are getting low in the tanks.
+Sometimes this can lead to fuel spills through the tankvents (the DynAero MCR-01 suffers from this) or even air entering the fuel lines when fuel levels are getting really low in the tanks.